docker/labs/dockercon-us-2017/windows-modernize-aspnet-ops/README.md

 ## <a name="prerequisites"></a>Prerequisites

-You will be provided a set of Windows Server 2016 virtual machines running in Azure, which are already configured with Docker and the Windows base images.
+You will need a set of Windows Server 2016 virtual machines running in Azure, which are already configured with Docker and the Windows base images.
 You do not need Docker running on your laptop, but you will need a Remote Desktop client to connect to the VMs.

 - Windows - use the built-in Remote Desktop Connection app.
 - Mac - install [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12) from the app store.